yorda2020/PortfolioProjects/README.md

 ## Analysis

-The analysis was performed using  Microsoft Power bi, SQL and  Python  with the following libraries:
+The analysis is performed using Microsoft Power BI, SQL, and Python with the following libraries:

 Pandas for data manipulation
 Matplotlib and Seaborn for data visualization